ankschoubey/old-blog/_posts/2021-01-22-cannot-exclude-capitalism.md

 comments: true
 description:
 categories: [draft, Business]
-title: World is run by Open Source Software
+title: Cannot Exclude Capitalism
-permalink: /open_source/
+permalink: /capitalism/
 ---

 If you take a lot of notes you'll likely not remember a lot of things in the moment.